-Meditation isn’t a one-way street—you can’t just meditate and your life will get better.
+Meditation isn’t a one-way street—it’s not like you can just meditate and your life will automatically get better.
 You have to change the way you live to improve your meditation.
 Thanissaro Bhikkhu outlines five principles of the ethical, restrained life conducive to meditation practice.

 Often we like to think that simply by adding meditation to our daily schedule, the effects of the meditation will permeate our whole lives without our having to do much of anything else.
 Simply add the meditation to the mix of your life and it will change all the other ingredients—that’s what we’d like to think, but it doesn’t really work that way.
 You have to make your life a good place for the meditation to seep through, because some activities, some states of mind, are really resistant to receiving any influence from the meditation.